 Bottom line, spaghetti ai frutti di mare is truly a seafood lover’s delight.
 It’s the perfect dish for a romantic date night or when you have friends coming over.
 Try setting it out at your next fancy dinner party, potluck, or picnic.
 It’s gonna be a TOTAL hit!

 How To Make Seafood Spaghetti (Frutti di Mare)

-Transfer seafood spaghetti to a serving platter, drizzle with a lug of olive oil and sprinkle with the basil and parsley.
+- Transfer seafood spaghetti to a serving platter, drizzle with olive oil and sprinkle with the basil and parsley.

 - *Check out Arrabiata Sauce Recipe for the sauce.

 - Remember that shellfish will spit out a lot of seawater during cooking, so wait till the end to season.